Prostitution in Thailand: History

 The documented history of prostitution in Thailand goes back at least six centuries, with overt and explicit references by the Chinese voyager Ma Huan (1433) and subsequently by European visitors (Van Neck, 1604; Gisbert Heeck, 1655 and others).
-It is certainly not a new phenomenon, though it was certainly inflated by the Japanese occupation during World War II and massively inflated by the subsequent the extensive use of Thailand as a "Rest and Recreation" facility by US forces during the Second Indochina War (c.
-1963–1973).
-It has expanded enormously to its present prominence after the Vietnam War, when American soldiers went to spend money when they were on r&r.

 Thailand has an ancient, continuous tradition of legal texts, generally described under the heading of Dhammasattha literature (Thai pron., tam-ma-sat), wherein prostitution is variously defined and universally banned.
 The era of traditional legal texts came to an end in the early 20th century, but these earlier texts were significant in regard to both the writ and spirit of modern legislation.

-In the twentieth century a variety of laws relating to the sex industry were passed, including the Contagious Diseases Prevention Act of 1908 and the Entertainment Places Act of 1966.
+The abolition of slavery in 1905 left many women who had been bought as concubines in a state of homelessness and unemployment.
+Many of them became prostitutes, primarily serving migrant Chinese labourers in the country.
+In 1908 prostitution was legalised and medical care was provided to prostitutes under the Contagious Diseases Prevention Act, one of a variety of laws relating to the sex industry passed during the twentieth century.
+During World War II, large numbers of brothels were opened to serve occupying Japanese soldiers, and subsequently the British and Indian military stationed in the country after the war had ended.
 In the 1950s the Thai prime minister Field Marshal Sarit Thanarat initiated a morality campaign which included the aim of criminalising prostitution through the imposition of fines and imprisonment.
 A system of medical examinations and "moral rehabilitation" was introduced and the focus of public blame was moved from traffickers and procurers to the prostitutes themselves.

+During the Vietnam War, Thailand's decision to offer "Rest and Recreation" facilities to US forces deployed in the region brought in considerable income to the country, raising the number of prostitutes there from around 20,000 in 1957 to around 400,000 in 1964.
 Prostitution itself was made illegal in Thailand in 1960, when a law was passed under pressure from the United Nations.
 The government instituted a system of monitoring sex workers in order to prevent their mistreatment and to control the spread of sexually transmitted diseases.
+The Entertainment Places Act was introduced in 1966 to place further restrictions on the sex industry.

+During the Cold War, Japanese businessmen went on sex tourism with Filipino women, Thai women and South Korean women.

+Since the end of the Vietnam War, there has been an enormous expansion in prostitution in Thailand, resulting in it reaching its present prominence.
 The 1960 law was repealed by the Prevention and Suppression of Prostitution Act, B.E.
 2539 (1996).
 Under this law prostitution as such is technically illegal.